Eren-Yumusak/restaurant-booking-frontend/README.md

 Bearer token from VITE_API_TOKEN (or dev-bypass on backend)

 Important: POST/PATCH bodies use application/x-www-form-urlencoded (not JSON).
-We serialize with URLSearchParams/manual encoder.
+We serialize with URLSearchParams / manual encoder.

 Auth (per mock API)